Conjunction for Class 8

 → Scarcely had the bell rung when the students rushed out of the classroom.

-→ The more effort you put into your studies, the more successful you are likely to be in your academic endeavours.
+→ The more effort you put into your studies, the more successful you become in academics.

 Using Some Important Conjunctions

-1. Lest: Sussan studied diligently every night, lest she fall behind in her challenging courses.
+1. Lest: Sussan studied diligently every night, lest she fall behind in her class.

-2. Until: Mary studied every day until she achieved mastery in all her subjects, proving persistence and hard work.
+2. Until: Mary studied every day until she achieved a 100% score.

-4. Because: The soccer match was postponed because the relentless rain had transformed the field into a muddy quagmire.
+4. Because: The soccer match was postponed because the rain had transformed the field into a muddy platform.

-6. For: Taylor decided to stay indoors, for the rain was pouring heavily, and she didn't want to get drenched while her favourite book awaited her on the cosy couch.
+6. For: Taylor decided to stay indoors, for the rain was pouring heavily, and she didn't want to get wet while her favourite novel awaited her on the cosy couch.

 Share Your Feedback